 Working as I have over some years now I do not rule out assisting people with any issues that they present with or struggle with, this includes a lot of the areas listed above.
 I have many tools in my tool box and aim to offer them as appropriate.

 My usual session fee is £35.00.
 Unless there are exceptional or unusual circumstances, if a session is cancelled with more than 48 hours notice no charge will be made.
 Cancellation of 24 hours notice will be charged at half the normal fee.
 Less than 24 hours notice will require full payment of the session fee.
-For home visits there will be an additional charge of £10.00 to cover the cost of travelling.
 As a result of the current situation consideration to waving charges may be considered.
 Sessions are normally 1 Hour long however should a situation arise were extra time is required that will be attended to at no extra charge.

 I feel that for therapy to be effective the therapist and client need to be comfortable with each other therefore I suggest that the client and I either meet or talk to decides whether we can work effectively together.
 Bearing this in mind I am happy to arrange an initial meeting to decide if this can be achieved at a minimal cost of £10 for up to a half hour face to face meeting session if this would be helpful.
 Telephone enquiries are welcome.
 Deciding to engage with therapy requires effort and on that basis I like to think I acknowledge and respect the effort and courage required to make the move and seek assistance.